EC2 process kill

 - SSM agent is installed and running in the target EC2 instance.

-- Create a Kubernetes secret that has the AWS Access Key ID and Secret Access Key credentials in the
+- The Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the

 CHAOS_NAMESPACE.
 Below is the sample secret file: